Sonnykimee/AnonChat/README.md

 # AnonChat
-AnonChat is a Spigot plugin that allows players to chat anonymously.
+AnonChat is a simple Spigot plugin that allows players to chat anonymously.
 AnonChat can protect players from losing multiplayer access caused by the recently added Player Report System in Minecraft version 1.19.84.

-NOTE: It's a very simple plugin that is written in a single class.
-I could to add more flexibility to the plugin, make it more customizable... but do I really want to spend time on that?
-Eh, maybe later :)

 # Commands
 /anon - Hide your nickname on chat.